docknetwork/planning/spec/0003-schema.md

 decl_error! {
     /// Error for the token module.
     pub enum Error for Module<T: Trait> {
-        /// The schema is greater than `SCHEMA_MAX_BYTE_SIZE` SchemaTooBig,
+        /// The blob is greater than `BLOB_MAX_BYTE_SIZE` BlobTooBig,
-        /// There is already a schema with same id SchemaAlreadyExists,
+        /// There is already a blob with same id BlobAlreadyExists,
         /// There is no such DID registered DidDoesNotExist,
-        /// Signature verification failed while adding schema InvalidSig
+        /// Signature verification failed while adding blob InvalidSig
     }
 }